Goalkeeper (association football): History

 The word "goal-keeper" appeared in the Sheffield Rules of 1867, but the term did not refer to a designated player, but rather to "that player on the defending side who for the time being is nearest to his own goal".
-The goal-keeper, thus defined, did not enjoy any special handling privileges.
+The goalkeeper, thus defined, did not enjoy any special handling privileges.

-The FA's first Laws of the Game of 1863 did not make any special provision for a goalkeeper, with any player being allowed to catch or knock-on the ball.
+The FA's first Laws of the Game of 1863 did not make any special provision for a goalkeeper, with any player being allowed to catch or knock on the ball.
 Handling the ball was completely forbidden (for all players) in 1870.
 The next year, 1871, the laws were amended to introduce the goalkeeper and specify that the keeper was allowed to handle the ball "for the protection of his goal".
 The restrictions on the ability of the goalkeeper to handle the ball were changed several times in subsequent revisions of the laws: